mathjax/MathJax-docs/basic/bugs.rst

    -  The MathJax version you are working with, your operating system, and full browser information including all version information.

+   -  The MathJax configuration you are using, and the MathJax component you are loading (e.g., :file:`tex-chtml.js`).

+   -  If a particular expression is not displaying properly, then please include the original LaTeX, MathML, or AsciiMath version of the expression as text (that can be copied), as well as a screen snapshot of the result you are seeing in your browser.

+   -  If you are making calls to the MathJax API, how and when are you doing so?
+It would help to include a code snippet with the actual calls you are making.
+Because the timing of such calls is often at issue, the surrounding code may also be important to include.

    -  If at all possible, a pointer to a webpage that is publicly available and exhibits the problem.
 This makes sure that we can